Birdo1221/Better-Golang-Net/README.md

 ## Overview

-The botnet controller manages user connections, handles bot commands, and orchestrates attacks on specified targets.
+The botnet controller manages user connections, handles bot commands, and makes attacks on specified targets.
 The botnet client (bot) connects to the controller and executes commands received from it.

 ## Botnet Controller